dohn-joh/alias/README.md

 - **Status of keycap compatibility**: only keycaps that are <=17.85mm wide and <=18mm deep are supported
 - **Status of bottom case**: cutouts are currently only compatible with choc v2 with the exception of the lever keys, which have cutouts that support both choc v1 and v2

-At this time, if more compatibility is desired, you'll need to edit the files.
-I might make the changes if more people become interested in building.
+I might work on more variants with wider compatibility if more people become interested in building.

 ## Thanks
 These people and many more helped make this keyboard possible.
 Yall are legends.